Recurrences and Outbreaks

 Triggers and Environmental Factors are many, and vary with each person.
 Some of the more common triggers for outbreaks are rubbing, chafing, friction, overexposure to wind, cold, wet, heat, sun (especially sunburn), restrictive clothing, and sweating.

 Extreme environments of any sort, be they physical, emotional, auditory, etc., may create more stress chemicals in the body, and subsequently trigger nerve response that may possibly increase reactivation of HSV.

 Foods reported by some to affect outbreaks include coffee, chocolate, nuts, popcorn, and alcohol.

 Women report a tendency to be more susceptible to outbreaks around menstruation.
 Tampons are reported by some women to aggravate Herpes, probably due to the friction or chafing with insertion and removal.
 Wearing tight underwear or pads that rub or chafe can irritate the area and possibly precipitate an outbreak.
 Some women also report irritation from standard feminine hygiene products, and find non-chlorinated, natural cotton brands to be less irritating.
-Seventh Generation makes a great line of chlorine free organic personal products, including feminine hygiene, wipes, and soaps: Seventh Generation (*)
+Seventh Generation makes a great line of chlorine free personal products, including feminine hygiene, wipes, and soaps.
+A favorite personal soap that’s mild and non-irritating is California Baby Super Sensitive Shampoo & Body Wash.

 Friction, rubbing, and vigorous sexual activity.
 People who engage in sexual penetration or any vigorous sexual activity can lessen chances of aggravation of HSV sites by using adequate lubrication and refraining from overly-vigorous activity or rubbing of the areas.
 Please note that lubricants and condoms containing nonoxynol-9 may actually irritate the skin and promote outbreaks.

 Personal and lifestyle factors which may directly influence recurrence include stress, lack of sleep, poor diet, fatigue, and illness.
 You will discover your own personal triggers and learn to avoid or mitigate them.

 Most people find that Herpes outbreaks tend to reduce in both number and severity as time goes on.
 Much depends on how well you take care of yourself physically and emotionally.
 More tips on how to improve your physical and emotional well-being to support a healthy and strong immune system can be found on the Health & Wellness page of HerpeSite.